CooperCao/google-stb.platform.vendor.broadcom.refsw/BSEAV/connectivity/wlan/README.txt

             -cfg80211-      (Config 802.11 feature)
             -p2p-mchan-     (Enables p2p and multichannel)
             -tdls-          (Enables Tunneled Direct Link Setup(TDLS))
             -pspretend-     (Enable PS_PRETEND.
-This is an AP/softAP feature only)
+This is an AP/softAP feature only) -wowl-          (Wake on Wireless Lan)
+            -slvradar-      (Slave Radar Detection.
+OBSOLETE.
+This is part of standard, not an option)

         Some examples:
             Basic 32-bit driver with no debug print logs: